CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 MC/Trigger/XPAG conveners.

-To summarize, if your cards are named `mytest_proc_card.dat`, `mytest_run_card.dat` and `mytest_param_card.dat`, and you want to run with 4 cores, then you should execute:
+To summarize, if your cards are named `mytest_proc_card.dat`, `mytest_run_card.dat` and `mytest_param_card.dat`, then you should execute:
 ```
-./SUSY_generation.sh mytest 4
+./SUSY_generation.sh cards lhe mytest mytest
 ```

 #### run_scan.py